 With this release we now support having multiple environments (e.g. dev, staging and prod) under the same account.
-This has been an often requested feature ever since we first launched.
+This has been an often requested feature ever since our webhooks service first launched.
 To be fair, it was always possible to have different environments, using different accounts, but this change makes it more accessible and streamlined.

 A bit of background

 It's common practice for engineering teams to have multiple environments, such as development, staging and production.
 The idea behind having multiple environments is to be able to test changes in isolation and catch issues before they hit production.
 So for example, a developer may make some changes locally, test them, and push them for testing in CI/CD.
 Following that, the change will be moved to a shared